IntelRealSense/realsense_sdk_zr300/README.md

 1. **Recording and Playback-**
     The SDK provides recording and playback
     modules for application developers testing and validation usages.
-    The modules is standalone utilities, which expose camera API, as defined by librealsense, and can replace the calls to the camera from the application.
+    The modules are standalone utilities, which expose camera API, as defined by librealsense, and can replace the calls to the camera from the application.
 The record module is loading librealsense to access the physical camera, configure it and stream images.
 The